 Transient Blossoms generated by Albedo’s Abiogenesis: Solar Isotoma regenerate 1.2 Energy for Albedo.

-The value of this constellation depends heavily upon the comp that Albedo is in.
-In a mono-Geo comp, Albedo has no use for this constellation.
-In some other teams, regardless of whether Albedo is working with an energy deficit, it can be a DPS loss to Burst with him and making his Burst irrelevant.
-However, in a comp where Albedo is the sole Geo in the team, his Burst is required, and there are no team energy generators like EMC or Raiden, this constellation is incredibly valuable.
+The value of this Constellation depends heavily upon the comp that Albedo is in.
+In a mono-Geo comp, Albedo has no use for this Constellation.
+In some other teams, where it is a DPS loss to Burst with him, this Constellation is irrelevant.
+However, in a comp where Albedo is the sole Geo in the team, his Burst is required, and there are no team Energy generators like EMC or Raiden, this Constellation is incredibly valuable.